td-org-uit-no/assignment-template-typst/main.typ

 #import "template.typ": *
 #import "@preview/tablex:0.0.8": tablex, rowspanx, colspanx
 #show: uit_template.with(
-  title: [Assignment template using IEEEtran.cls for IEEE Journals and Transactions],
+  title: [Assignment template using IEEE-style for Journals and Transactions],
   abstract: [
     This document describes the most common article elements and how to use the IEEEtran class with Typst to produce files that are suitable for submission to